Pacific Northwest Chapter

 I previously worked as a Research Biologist at the USDA-ARS Northern Great Plains Research Laboratory (NGPRL).
 My interests include aquatic ecology, wetlands, greenhouse gases, and agricultural landscapes.
 My previous research efforts focused on water quality, in particular in assessing how management practices in agricultural ecosystems can be used to reduce potential agricultural stressors (e.g., nutrients, sediments, and pesticides) in adjacent aquatic ecosystems.

-I am a member of the Society of Wetland Scientists (Chair of the Education Section), Society of Environmental Toxicology and Chemistry, and Soil Science Society of America.
+I am a member of the Society of Wetland Scientists (Treasurer of the Education Section), Society of Environmental Toxicology and Chemistry, and Soil Science Society of America.
 In my free time, I enjoy spending time in the outdoors camping, hiking, canoeing, kayaking, snorkeling, SCUBA diving, hunting, and fishing.

 Ralph Garono